munificent/game-programming-patterns/book/subclass-sandbox.markdown

 ### What operations should be provided?

 This is the biggest question.
 It deeply affects how this pattern feels and how well it works.
-At the minimum end of the spectrum, the base class doesn't provide *any* operations.
+At the minimal end of the spectrum, the base class doesn't provide *any* operations.
 It just has a sandbox method.
 To implement it, you'll have to call into systems outside of the base class.
 If you take that angle, it's probably not even fair to say you're using this pattern.